JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 Configure the Gradle build script for the new module:

 1. In the `gradle/libs.versions.toml` file, add the Kotlin Android Gradle plugin to your version catalog:
-   TODO this needs to be removed before actually building with AGP 9

     ```text
     [plugins]